KONESH /kɒn(ə)ʃ/ (speak: Konesh): act, activism in Farsi

 Exploring London’s beauty industry to think through the co-constitutive relationship between bodies and urban spaces, Louise’s interests include multisensory methodologies, the production of space, power geometries, vibrant materialities and the promises of monsters.

-Louise was our guest editor on SCALE issue.
+Louise was the guest editor on SCALE issue.